william-herring/cloudvision/README.md

 # cloudvision

-UPDATE: This project won a major bursary prize in the Computer Programs category!
+<pre>UPDATE: This project won a major bursary prize in the Computer Programs category!</pre>

 This app was developed for the Science Talent Search Victoria 2021.